HubRise/website/content/apps/uber-eats/en/connect-hubrise.md

 The bridge now shows the **Connect your Uber Eats store** page.
 Four connection methods are available, see below for details on each method.

+Uber Eats applies default integration settings during onboarding, which you can change later.
+These settings are documented in the [Default integration settings](/apps/uber-eats/faqs/default-integration-settings) FAQ.

 When any of the four flows completes, the bridge activates the integration and opens the **Configuration** page.

 ### 1.1 Connect With Your Uber Eats Account